Project on Loss and Damage Finance

 Our Loss and Damage Finance Project was established in the lead-up to COP 26 to raise the profile of the need to massively scale up finance to address loss and damage in developing countries.
 The project aims to provide space for those working on Loss and Damage finance to coordinate, share intel, undertake research, develop key advocacy messages and provide thought leadership.
 The project addresses two key issues:

 The first is to ensure that finance to address loss and damage in developing countries reaches the scale of the needs.
-Our aim is to mobilise $400 billion USD a year through the Loss and Damage Fund having secured a Loss and Damage sub goal with a floor of $400 billion USD under the New Collective Quantified Goal on Climate Finance in 2024.
+Our aim is to ensure that at least 400 billion USD a year is disbursed through the Fund for Responding to Loss and Damage with the Baku to Belém Roadmap to 1.3T delivering at least 724.43 billion USD in grants by 2030 under the New Collective Quantified Goal.

-The second is to provide thought leadership on the work needed to fully operationalize the Loss and Damage Fund.
-This includes ensuring that the World Bank as the interim host of the secretariat of the Fund enables direct access to Loss and Damage finance to developing countries, Indigenous Peoples, community organisations and groups, and that meaning full participation is guaranteed for active observers of in the work of the Board.
+The second is to provide thought leadership on the work needed to fully operationalize the Fund for Responding to Loss and Damage and the Barbados Implementation Modalities (BIM) .
+This includes ensuring that the Board of the Fund and the World Bank as the interim host of the secretariat of the Fund and trustee enable direct access to Loss and Damage finance for all developing countries, Indigenous Peoples, community organisations and groups, and that meaning full participation is guaranteed for active observers in the work of the Board.

 For enquiries directly related to the Project on Loss and Damage Finance please contact: